CarylThom/milestone-project-1/README.md

 * Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 * GitHub: GitHub is used to store the project code after being pushed from Git.

+* Responsivedesignchecker.com

-* Balsamiq: - Balsamiq was used to create the wireframe
+* Balsamiq: - Balsamiq was used to create the wireframe.

+* PixaBay: - One image was obtained from this site.

-* Unsplash.com:  - All images were obtained from this site.
+* Unsplash.com:  - Three images were obtained from this site.

 ## Testing

+* Lighthouse test report: Lighthouse test on main page (index.html) reported a score between 85-93 on desktop and 85-92 on mobile.
+Lighthouse test on linked page (members.html) reported a score between 89-100 on desktop and 91-100 on mobile.

-* W3C Markup Validator and W3C CSS Validator were used to validate the project.
+* W3C Markup Validator report: Some errors were flaged, but to the best of my ability/knowlege no bugs or problems that would inhibit the running of the site were detected.

+* W3C CSS Validator report: No errors detected

 ## Testing User Stories from User Experience (UX) Section